NateWr/restaurant-reservations/readme.md

 12. Access a short guide from your Plugins list to help you get started quickly.

 ## Changelog

+#### 1.7.1 (2016-12-14)
+* Fix: Submitted by date and time in the bookings list
+* Fix: Fatal error when creating a new location with the Business Profile plugin
+* Fix: Remove or archive unexpected "Auto Draft" that was created in some circumstances

 #### 1.7 (2016-12-05)
 * Add: Allow customer banning by email and IP address